KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 ## 2. Trans-Structural, Supernal, and Subversal Domains and Structural Space

 In Zenetism, **Zenon** (Supra-L₀) is trans-structural and does not belong to either centropic or entropic domains.
-It is not supernal or subversal, but the pre-structural horizon from which hypostatic traversal becomes possible.
+It is not supernal or subversal, but the trans-structural horizon from which hypostatic traversal becomes possible.

 **L₀** is the bifurcal root of structure, comprising: